-Passwords and passphrases are used to access many online services, such as email, credit card and bank accounts, eCommerce sites like Amazon, and social networking sites like Facebook and Twitter.
-It is important to choose good passwords or passphrases to make sure no one gets access to your private information.
+Passwords and passphrases are used to access many online services, such as email, credit card and bank accounts, e-commerce sites like Amazon, and social networking sites like Facebook and Twitter.
+It is important to choose strong passwords or passphrases to make sure no one but you gains access to your private information.

-Note that the CNetID passphrase is an alternative to the CNetID password and functions identically to a CNetID password by authenticating you for all the common services you are eligible to use based on your affiliation with the University.
+The CNetID passphrase is an alternative to the CNetID password and functions identically to a CNetID password by authenticating you for all the common services you are eligible to use based on your affiliation with the University.

-Note: CNet passwords and passphrases should NEVER be used for any services or applications outside of the University.
+Alert: CNetID passwords and passphrases should never be used for any services or applications outside of the University.

 Obviously, if the password appears in a document such as this for the whole world to see, don't use it.

-A password must be at least 12 characters
+A password must be at least 12 characters long.

 The longer your password is, the harder it is to crack.

-Use multiple character sets
+Use multiple character sets.

-Use letters chosen from words in a phrase or song lyric
+Use letters chosen from words in a phrase or song lyric.

 Think up a phrase.
 For example, "Marx's Communist Manifesto has 8196 words in it!".
 You can use that as your passphrase, or choose the first letter from each word.
 "Marx's Communist Manifesto has 8196 words in it!"
 You'll notice that in this example we've decided to include all the punctuation to improve the quality of the password.
 So, your password would be M'sCMh8196wii!.
 It is a nice, long password with a good mixture of character classes.

-Combine a few pronounceable "nonsense" words with punctuation
+Combine a few pronounceable nonsense words with punctuation.

-Secure passphrases at the University of Chicago must be at least nineteen (19) characters in length, and these characters include punctuation and spaces between words or letters.
+Secure passphrases at the University of Chicago must be at least 19 characters in length, and these characters include punctuation and spaces between words or letters.
 Note that the criteria for what constitutes a good password and what constitutes a good passphrase may differ.
 Unlike a password, for example, passphrases obviously need at least some dictionary words to function as they are intended to.

-Select something memorable to you
+Select something memorable to you.

-Add unexpected characters
+Add unexpected characters.

-Consider adding additional (unexpected) characters that only you know.
-So, for example "space camp" and "mashed potatoes"--your favorite childhood memory and favorite food--becomes "space camp MashedPotatoes4!"
+Consider adding unexpected additional characters that only you know.
+So, for example, "space camp" and "mashed potatoes", your favorite childhood memory and favorite food, becomes space camp MashedPotatoes4!

 Adding other characters such as symbols, numbers, and capital letters increases the complexity of your passphrase and makes it more difficult for hackers to crack.

-The longer, the better
+The longer, the better.

-Do not choose famous or well-known lyrics/lines/etc.
+Do not choose famous or well-known lyrics, lines, sayings, etc.

 Select something unique or specific only to you.

-DavidHasselhof@RollingStones!could be a list of posters you have hanging on the walls of your office, home, dorm room, etc. This is a good passphrase because it's easy to remember (memorable to you) because you know what the category is ("posters I have hanging in my office going from left to right), it's long (29 characters), it has unexpected characters (the "@" symbol" and the "!"), and it's unique or specific only to you ("wall posters I have for things I like or am interested in").
-To anyone else this list might seem strange and arbitrary, but you are unlikely to forget it (because these are your posters in your office).
+For example, the passphrase "DavidHasselhof@RollingStones!" could be a list of posters hanging on the walls of your office, home, or dorm room.
+This is a good passphrase because it is easy to for you to remember because you know what the category is ("posters I have hanging in my office going from left to right), it is long (29 characters), it has the unexpected characters @ and !, and it is unique and specific only to you ("wall posters I have for things I like or am interested in").
+To anyone else this list might seem strange and arbitrary, but you are unlikely to forget it because these are your posters in your office.

-Do not use reuse a word or phrase if your account or passphrase has been compromised
+Do not use reuse a word or phrase if your account or passphrase has been compromised.

-The point of all these examples is that there is flexibility in choosing a passphrase: not all examples will be equally memorable to you, even if they're information only you know.
-For some people, a list of items they love with unexpected characters thrown in will be a perfectly easy passphrase for them to create and remember; other people may need spaces between words or a funny phrase to help them create and remember a passphrase.
-In other words, you may have trouble remembering "Zelda Katamari MGS3#" but not "Bullriding at a Taxidermy Convention?!"
-Allowing for the principles listed in this document, what makes a good passphrase depends partly on you.
+These examples illustrate the flexibility you have in choosing a passphrase.
+Not all examples will be equally memorable to you, even if they are information only you know.
+For some people, a list of items they love with unexpected characters thrown in is very easy to remember.
+Other people may need spaces between words or a funny phrase to help them create and remember a passphrase.
+In other words, you may have trouble remembering Zelda Katamari MGS3# but not Bullriding at a Taxidermy Convention?!
+Along with the principles in this article, what makes a good passphrase depends partly on you.

 Smart Computing with Passwords and Passphrases